-Note: If your vehicle is flex fuel capable, it will have a yellow bezel placed over the fuel fill inlet.
+Use only UNLEADED gasoline or UNLEADED gasoline blended with a maximum of 85% ethanol (E-85) in your Flex Fuel Vehicle (FFV).
+If your vehicle is flex fuel capable, it will have a yellow bezel placed over the fuel fill inlet.